The 6 Things you need to know before going to a CPA for your Crypto Taxes

 6. There is Crypto Tax Software out there

-A lot of CPA’s don’t like mentioning the competition.
-Honestly, it’s a smart move, and keeping you a bit in the dark can be an effective strategy to land them more business.
+Be aware of your options.
 It is important to note that there is crypto tax software out there that can help you with the process of filing your yearly taxes, and it is much less expensive than traditional CPA services.
 We recommend using a hybrid of CPA guidance and crypto tax software for your taxes.
 It’s not a bad thing to get a CPA’s help, but at least stay educated on the alternatives, and do what you can on your own.

 Ultimately, the entire cryptocurrency space is fresh and exciting, and whenever new markets emerge, a lot of players come out and look to capitalize on the new opportunity.
 It’s important that you stay educated and up-to-date with IRS guidance and other relevant information when it comes to taxes.
 And before you pay anyone any money, make sure they are truly providing value to you.